 “Each subscriber should have at least two subscriptions: one for a smartphone, one for a tablet.
 I would say in the near future three lines, four lines, five lines per capita is possible,” Son said.

-Softbank has been No. 1 in annual net subscriber additions in Japan since 2007, helped by its exclusive deal to sell Apple Inc. (AAPL)’s iPhone until last year and discount packages offering monthly base rates of 980 yen ($12.35).
+Softbank has been No. 1 in annual net subscriber additions in Japan since 2007, helped by its exclusive deal to sell Apple Inc. (AAPL:US)’s iPhone until last year and discount packages offering monthly base rates of 980 yen ($12.35).
 The carrier added more users in August than larger competitors NTT DoCoMo Inc. (9437) and KDDI Corp.
 (9433), and had 30.1 million subscribers in Japan at the end of the month, according to data compiled by Bloomberg.

 “When I acquired Vodafone Japan, they said, ‘Oh it’s a saturated market.
 You come so late!
 And you have no experience.
 What is your strategy?
 How do you fight?
 You’re going to lose all your subscribers’,” Son said.
 “I said, ‘Well I understand your concern but I’m not going to talk about my strategy.’”